People of all ages benefit from Diphtheria, tetanus and pertussis vaccine (dtap)

 In the event of an accident

 If you get a dirty wound, you should urgently check how long it has been since the previous tetanus booster.
 If it is more than 5 years since the previous vaccination, the booster dose should be given immediately.
 If the risk of infection is high (e.g deep dirty wound, bite of an animal, stepping on a rusty nail, burn), it may also be necessary to consider tetanus immunoglobulin and antibiotics.
-In any case, your doctor will assess the need for other treatments, but you should get the booster as quickly as possible.
+Your doctor will assess the need for other treatments, but you should get the tetanus booster as quickly as possible.
 In some professions and hobbies, the risk of injury and getting wounds is increased, so tetanus vaccination may be considered every ten years.
 Also when travelling to countries with limited health care services, you should consider taking tetanus booster in every ten years.